Eyes on Milwaukee: Affordable Senior Apartments Get Plan Commission Approval

 Continuum Architects + Planners is leading the design on the project.
 Firm principal Falamak Nourzad walked the commission through the plans, which call for up to 90 apartments and 50 parking spaces.

 Additionally, a path would be constructed to access the planned 30th Street Corridor trail.
 The path would provide a public connection to the trail which would run along the railroad line, which is below grade.
-“That’s a long-term project a number of our plans have completed,” said Department of City Development planning manager Sam Leitchling.
+“That’s a long-term project a number of our plans have contemplated,” said Department of City Development planning manager Sam Leichtling.

 “Terrific development.
 I’m very excited about the aging in place and community aspects of this,” said Commissioner Allyson Nemec.
 She encouraged further coordination with Master Lock to establish a mutually-beneficial natural buffer between the properties.

-Note: UPDATE: An earlier version of this article incorrectly quoted Leichtling.